[NEW] Introducing Inline Help to Clarify Backups and Migrations

 Then, use this URL to launch the recovery wizard: https://your-domain/installer.php

-You can also set a recovery point after you create a backup.
+You can also set a disaster recovery point after you create a backup.
 This will tell Duplicator you want to restore this backup if anything goes wrong in the future.

-Click on Set to recovery point:
+Click on Set Disaster Recovery:

 This will replace the current site with an error-free backup!